decenomy/FLS/src/test/README.md

 After configuring, they can be run with `make check`.

-To run the flsd tests manually, launch `src/test/test_fls`.
+To run the sssolutionsd tests manually, launch `src/test/test_sss`.
 To recompile after a test file was modified, run `make` and then run the test again.
-If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the flsd tests.
+If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the sssolutionsd tests.

-To add more flsd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_FIXTURE_TEST_SUITE sections.
+To add more sssolutionsd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_FIXTURE_TEST_SUITE sections.

-To run the fls-qt tests manually, launch `src/qt/test/test_fls-qt`
+To run the sssolutions-qt tests manually, launch `src/qt/test/test_sssolutions-qt`

-To add more fls-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more sssolutions-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.

 ### Running individual tests

-test_fls has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:
+test_sss has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:

-    test_fls --log_level=all --run_test=getarg_tests
+    test_sss --log_level=all --run_test=getarg_tests

 ... or to run just the doubledash test:

-    test_fls --run_test=getarg_tests/doubledash
+    test_sss --run_test=getarg_tests/doubledash

-Run `test_fls --help` for the full list.
+Run `test_sss --help` for the full list.

 ### Note on adding test cases

 The sources in this directory are unit test cases.
-Boost includes a unit testing framework, and since fls already uses boost, it makes sense to simply use this framework rather than require developers to configure some other framework (we want as few impediments to creating unit tests as possible).
+Boost includes a unit testing framework, and since sss already uses boost, it makes sense to simply use this framework rather than require developers to configure some other framework (we want as few impediments to creating unit tests as possible).

-The build system is setup to compile an executable called `test_fls` that runs all of the unit tests.
-The main source file is called test_fls.cpp, which simply includes other files that contain the actual unit tests (outside of a couple required preprocessor directives).
+The build system is setup to compile an executable called `test_sss` that runs all of the unit tests.
+The main source file is called test_sssolutions.cpp, which simply includes other files that contain the actual unit tests (outside of a couple required preprocessor directives).
 To add a new unit test file to our test suite you need to add the file to `src/Makefile.test.include`.
 The pattern is to